 6 Best Student Housing Review Sites: Where to Find Honest Ratings Before You Sign

 The best student housing review sites give you verified, specific feedback from people who actually lived in a complex, not just toured it.
 That distinction matters more than it used to.
 The FTC finalized its Consumer Review Rule in August 2024, prohibiting fake reviews, incentivized sentiment, and suppressed negative feedback, with penalties reaching $53,088 per violation.
-In December 2025, the FTC issued its first enforcement sweep under the new rule.
-Review quality across platforms is improving.
+In December 2025, the FTC issued its first enforcement sweep under the new rule, and as of mid-2026 review quality across platforms is measurably improving.
 But verification standards still vary widely, and knowing which sites to trust, and why, changes how useful your research will be.

 TL;DR: Quick Answer

-- Openigloo integrates subjective reviews with objective public data including building violations, eviction histories, and bedbug complaints, making it the most powerful tool for students in major metros.
+• Openigloo integrates subjective reviews with objective public data including building violations, eviction histories, and bedbug complaints, making it a powerful tool for students in major metros.

 Why Review Quality Varies So Much Across Platforms